1994 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The Easy Way to Know Your 1994 Quarter Value

-Your 1994 quarter might seem ordinary, but specific characteristics can elevate its worth considerably.
-Coins graded MS-65 or higher with flawless surfaces can be worth $15-$40, while rare striking errors or proof specimens from San Francisco command even more.
-The key is knowing what to look for—mint mark variations (P, D, or S), surface quality, and any unusual features that catch collectors’ attention.
+Your 1994 quarter might look ordinary, but specific characteristics can dramatically change what it’s worth.
+Coins graded MS-65 or higher with flawless surfaces can be worth $15–$40, while rare errors or top-grade proof specimens from San Francisco can push values into the hundreds or thousands.

 1994 Quarter Value Guides